munchroom/natsugeemu-demo/README.md

 I hope you like it, and thanks for playing!!

-Controls:
+-Controls-

-Move with the arrow keys, gamepad dpad, or gamepad analog stick.
-Crouch - down
+Move - arrow keys, gamepad dpad, or gamepad analog stick Crouch - down
 Drop from platform - down + jump